 Everyone has heard of a tummy tuck, clinically known as abdominoplasty.
 These surgeries slim the contour of the lower abdomen and around the navel, typically after a woman has had children or gained and then lost a good deal of weight.

-But what if your sagging skin isn’t so much down on the bikini line, but up above the navel?
+What if, however, your sagging skin isn’t so much down on the bikini line, but up above the navel?
 For those patients, Drs.
-Schierle and Dr. Fine perform reverse abdominoplasty.
+Schierle and Dr. Fine can perform a reverse tummy tuck in Chicago, IL.

 While far less common than a tummy tuck, a reverse tummy tuck slims your contour in the area from under the breasts down to the navel.

 How common is reverse abdominoplasty?